charleshagen/website/_posts/guides/2022-06-20-process-icons.md

 </div>

 Loading one or multiple process icons is also very simple!
-- To load a single process icon set, simply right-click on the Pixinsight “Desktop” and select Process Icons > Load Process Icons, then locate your xpsm file.
+- To load a single process icon set, simply right-click on the PixInsight “Desktop” and select Process Icons > Load Process Icons, then locate your xpsm file.
-- To load multiple process icons, right-click on the Pixinsight “Desktop” and select Process Icons > Merge Process Icons, then locate your xpsm files.
+- To load multiple process icons, right-click on the PixInsight “Desktop” and select Process Icons > Merge Process Icons, then locate your xpsm files.
 This will merge multiple process icon sets together in the same workspace whereas “Load Process Icons” will replace the existing set.

 <hr>